EU backs compensation claim over Bankia's 2011 IPO

 Spain’s top court, which in previous rulings acknowledged that Bankia’s initial public offering contained “serious inaccuracies as to the true financial condition”, wanted to know if it should distinguish between qualified institutional investors and retail shareholders.

-Bankia, which has been bought by Caixabank in a deal to create Spain’s biggest domestic lender, declined to comment on Thursday.
+Bankia has since been bought by Caixabank, which declined to comment on Thursday.
+The deal created Spain’s biggest domestic lender.

 As part of separate civil proceedings, Bankia has already paid retail investors around 1.9 billion euros in compensation relating to losses they sustained in the IPO.